FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/usagequantity.md

 # Usage Quantity

-Usage Quantity represents the volume of a resource or service that was consumed, measured in units specified by the [UsageUnit](#usageunit).
-Distinct from [Pricing Quantity](#pricingquantity), Usage Quantity is used in conjunction with Usage Unit to measure the consumption of a product/service offering from a provider.

-The Usage Quantity for a charge may differ from Pricing Quantity when providers use different quantity, quantity increments, or columns to determine cost.
-The values in UsageUnit and UsageQuantity are often listed at a finer granularity or over a different time interval than the [PricingMeasurementUnit](#pricingmeasurementunit) and [PricingQuantity](#pricingquantity).
-While UsageQuantity may appear to relate to pricing and cost, UsageQuantity is focused on resource consumption.
-It is essential not to confuse the UsageQuantity column with the PricingQuantity column which is the basis for determining cost.
-The UsageQuantity column MUST NOT be used as the basis for determining values related to any pricing or cost metric.
+The Usage Quantity represents the volume of a given resource and/or service used or purchased based on the [Usage Unit](#usageunit).
+Usage Quantity is often derived at a finer granularity or over a different time interval when compared to the [Pricing Quantity](#pricingquantity) (complementary to [Pricing Measurement Unit](#pricingmeasurementunit)), and focuses on resource and service consumption, not pricing and cost.

-UsageQuantity MUST exist in billing data.
-The column MUST be a numeric value.
-When [ChargeCategory](#chargecategory) is "Usage" or "Purchase", UsageQuantity MUST NOT be null or empty.
-When ChargeType is "Adjustment" and the adjustment applies to specific charges that had a common UsageUnit, UsageQuantity MUST NOT be null.
+UsageQuantity MUST be present in the billing data.
+This column MUST be a numeric value of type Decimal.
+The value MAY be negative in cases where [ChargeSubcategory](#chargesubcategory) is 'Refund'.
+This column MUST NOT contain null values when [SKUPriceID](#skupriceid) is not null.

 ## Column ID